PabloSsolbal/Web-Projects/taskList/README.md

 This project is a simple to-do list application developed in JavaScript.
 It allows users to add, complete, and delete tasks.
 The tasks can be categorized as incomplete or completed.

+## To-Do List

+- Implement task persistence using local storage, so tasks persist even after refreshing the page.
+- Add animations and transitions to enhance the user experience.
+- Allow users to edit task items directly by clicking on them.
+- Implement drag and drop functionality to reorder tasks.
+- Add priority levels to tasks and allow users to sort tasks by priority.

 ## Demo

 You can check the [video demo](https://youtu.be/JaoUGuMLsh4) of the to-do list application.
 Or you can try the [live demo](https://pablossolbal.github.io/Web-Projects/taskList/) to use the application.